eth-protocol-fellows/cohort-one/notes/empeje.md

 ## Notes

 - Although many DEXes market themselves as a decentralized exchange, they're mostly custodial at best.
+You can learn more about my notes [here](./empeje)

 ## Interesting Links